msamisimsekli/forexapp/README.md

 There are 2 controller

-1. ExchangeRateController - Able to get exchange rate between base adn symbol currencies.
+1. ExchangeRateController - Able to get exchange rate between base and symbol currencies.
 Uses api.exchangeratesapi.io/v1/.
 Since I have apikey for free plan, I send a base request to get all currencies based on EUR
 2. ConversionController - Able to handle new incoming conversion request, returning conversion(s) with pages and filter them between dates.

 ### Technology Stack